 EFL - ESL activities and games for teaching conditionals

 An ESL lesson plan for teaching conditionals to intermediate level students (B1).
 Use this as a stand-alone ESL lesson plan, or to supplement an existing one on a similar or related topic.
 The best way to view this content is through the TEFL Handbook app.
 So if you have an iOS or Android device, be sure to check it out.

 The board work below shows one way that we can introduce this topic.
 Step through each of the conditionals, explaining their functional use and demonstrating some examples.
 Use the colour-coded text to give you an idea of how the student-teacher interaction should play out.
 Try to elicit further examples to confirm that your students have understood the points that you have presented.

 ESL classroom activities

-We can start with this ESL grammar activity.
-Students will work individually to make conditional sentences from the following scenarios:
+Students work individually to make conditional sentences from a list of scenarios.

 1. You're unhealthy because you eat too much fast food.

 2. They have no money because they don't have a job.

-3. I lost the match because I played badly.
+3. I lost the match because I played poorly.

 4. He's always tired because he goes to bed too late.